-4 Course Periods (All Water)
+4 Class Periods (All Water)

 This course is for the diver fresh out of their basic certification.
-It was a new favorite in 2018!
 It gives divers a refresher to basic skills (1 dive) and then spends a the next dives working on buoyancy and comfort in the water.
 As students become more comfortable, they will plan and participate in dives required for NAUI Advanced Certification (see description for 107 NAUI Advanced Scuba Diver).
 Students in this class have to opportunity to log 13-14 dives, in varied locations, throughout the session.
 Students will grow into very confident Advanced Divers.
 Final written exam and all "Advanced Dives" are required for certification.